2010: UN International Year of Youth

-The United Nations’ (UN) declared 2010 to be the International Year of Youth that will promote the participation of youth in all aspects of society.
-The year 2010 is also The International Year of Biodiversity and The International Year for the Rapprochement of Cultures.
+The year 2010 was also The International Year of Biodiversity and The International Year for the Rapprochement of Cultures.

 What do people do?